turingschool/curriculum-site/module2/lessons/serializers.md

 ## Serializers

-Serializers allow us to mold that data we are returning from our API in an object-oriented fashion.
+Serializers allow us to mold the data we are returning from our API in an object-oriented fashion.
 They allow us to present to whomever is consuming our API what we want them to see.

 When we call `render json:`, Rails makes a call to `as_json` under the hood unless we have a serializer set up.
 Eventually, `as_json` calls `to_json` and our response is generated.